zweifisch/zf-doc/doc/06_Request/20_Request_Body.md

-request body should be encoded as `application/json` or `application/x-www-form-urlencoded`
+request body should be encoded as `application/json` or `application/x-www-form-urlencoded` or `application/x-msgpack`

 get an optional field